dangxdong/NeuralNetworkGaussian/README.md

 Then the function calcLogLoss.m can be used, to measure the log loss with the predicted values and true label values.

-So on top of nnGaussian.m and predictCaussian.m, you can investigate and test different parameters like the L2 regularization coefficient, here refered to by lambda.
+So on top of nnGaussian.m, predictCaussian.m and calcLogLoss.m, you can investigate and test different parameters like the hidden layer size and the L2 regularization coefficient (lambda).

+Special note: you may need to find fmincg.m (Carl Edward Rasmussen) and include it into your workspace directory, or try fminunc.m or other optimization functions available to Octave/Matlab.